You are entering an

 Children must be 4 years old by July 31st to play in the Fall season and must be 4 years old by April 1st to play in the Spring Season.

-Registration fee is currently $50 per player for the Fall 2013 season during the regular registration period.
+Registration fee is currently $40 per player for the Spring 2014 season during the regular registration period.
 Late registrations will incur an addtional $25 fee.

 Players may not request to be placed on a particular team.
 Coaches will be placed on the same team as their children unless otherwise requested; Siblings within the same Division may be placed on the same team.
 The reality is that honoring these requests inevitably leads to imbalance within the divisions, which makes the playing experience a negative one for all involved.
 Please understand that we do our best to ensure balanced teams and a positive experience for everyone.